glasgowm148/Outliner/README.md

 - `TABROWS_SECURE_COOKIES=1` when served over HTTPS
 - regular SQLite backups
 - a process manager or platform restart policy

-### GitHub Pages

-GitHub Pages is not suitable for TabRows as currently built.
-Pages can only serve static files, but TabRows requires the Node server for:

-- SQLite persistence
-- authentication and session cookies
-- sharing and collaborator permissions
-- public-link API responses
-- revision history and restore
-- operation-based saves and conflict handling

-If only the static files were published to GitHub Pages, the UI shell might load, but `/api/...` routes would not exist and the app would not function correctly.

 ## Keyboard Shortcuts